(Continued from Potiphar’s Wife II)

 He leads the arrests and they pile into their vehicles and head back to the police station.

-Peter watches the drama unfolding from his apartment window.
-Immediately he saw the police cars, he suspected that his boss is in trouble.
-He always suspected that Mwangoye was involved in shady deals.
-Mwangoye has never involved him in any deal that was not above board.
-He is the face of Mwangoye’s legitimate business.
+Peter and Dorothy watch the drama unfolding from his apartment window.
+Immediately Peter sees the police cars, he suspects that his boss is in trouble.
+He has always suspected that Mwangoye is involved in shady deals.
+But Mwangoye has never involved him in any deal that was not above board.
+Peter is the face of Mwangoye’s legitimate business.
 Every now and then Mwangoye gives him off days and goes off on a business trip with the senior most of his goons, Gerald.
 Now, after the call Dorothy made to him, Peter is sure that they are involved in some criminal activity.

 Nancy settles into the co-driver’s seat while the Bishop drives.

-“You are a good woman Nancy,” he says.
+“You are a good woman Nancy,” the Bishop says after a while.

 “When do you intend to get married?”